 - We use local suppliers for our cafe and shop.
 We also source Fairtrade products for both our cafe and shop.
 We are a member of the Bristol Pound and accept pounds in our cafe.

 - Incentivising non-car/low carbon methods of travelling to work.
-We have a sponsorship scheme so that staff can purchase bicycles and in 2016 we will provide more bike racks.
+We have a sponsored bike scheme.

 - We have also signed up to the First Bus corporate travel scheme which gives a discount for monthly/annual bus tickets.

 We seek to promote a better understanding of the environment and green issues within the church context.
 As part of our education work we provide 'Moving On' days for primary school children who are making the transition to secondary school.
 The themes explored include 'Earth Matters' which looks at issues around climate change, through an explorer dome.
 We have also put on a 'My Wild Crafty Cathedral' day with Avon Wildlife Trust.
 For more information see our education pages.